eightsmile/cfa/Derivatives.md

 #### Swaption

-A swaption is an option to enter into a swap.
+A swaption is an option to enter into a swap for interest.

 - Payer Swaption is an option to enter into a swap as the **fixed-rate payer.**
     - Pay fixed, 所以interest rate提升，swaption value more.